 I could go on, but I stopped on something I wanted to illustrate, fluffy birds snuggling together on a cold winter day!
 I decided to make it a repeating tile because patterns are just so darn cool.

-Cute little pairs of birdies looking cozy for you.
-I hope you feel in good company on my blog, because I do appreciate your visits and comments.
-Thanks for sticking around on this amazingly long blog post.
+It’s a cute little pair of birdies looking cozy for you.
+What do you think?
+I hope you feel in good company on my blog, because I do appreciate your support!
+Thanks for sticking around.
 Ciao ciao!